patrickbwarren/transam-triton/EMULATOR.md

 0F59  C2 24 0F  JNZ     0F24    ; if not zero, loop back for another cycle
 0F5C  C3 3D 03  JMP     033D    ; print 'END' and return to function prompt
 ```
 To accompany this is a short subroutine with two entry points.
-The first at
+The entry point at
-`0x0f5f` sets the 8255 control word to `0x98` so that the 8255 port A direction is
+`0F5F` sets the 8255 control word to `98` so that the 8255 port A direction is
-IN; and the one at `0x0f63` is called from `0x0f36` with the control word set
+IN; and the entry point at `0F63` (called from `0F36`) should have the control word set
-to `0x99` so that the 8255 port A direction is OUT.
+to `99` so that the 8255 port A direction is OUT.
 In both cases bits 2 and 3 of
 the lower half of port C are also set appropriate to a read or write cycle.
 ```
 0F5F  3E 98     MVI     A,98    ; 8255 control word will be set to 0x98